hephaestus-compiler-project/hephaestus/README.md

   -P, --only-correctness-preserving-transformations
-                        Use only correctness-preserving transformations --timeout TIMEOUT     Timeout for transformations (in seconds) --cast-numbers        Cast numeric constants to their actual type (this option is used to avoid re-occrrence of a specific Groovy bug)
+                        Use only correctness-preserving transformations --timeout TIMEOUT     Timeout for transformations (in seconds) --cast-numbers        Cast numeric constants to their actual type (this option is used to avoid re-occurrence of a specific Groovy bug)
   --disable-use-site-variance
                         Disable use-site variance
   --disable-contravariance-use-site